- Medicare Part B and Medicare Advantage cover vaccines for the new coronavirus, SARS-CoV-2.

 - Part B covers outpatient visits and services, some inpatient services, COVID-19 testing, the coronavirus vaccine, telehealth visits, and ambulance services.

 - Part C (Medicare Advantage) covers the same basic benefits as parts A and B. It may also offer expanded telehealth coverage.

 - Supplement insurance (Medigap) helps pay for deductibles, coinsurance, and copays that aren’t covered by parts A and B.

 Scientists are currently working to develop multiple vaccines for the new coronavirus.
 Some vaccines have already entered clinical trials and been deemed safe and effective.

-The FDA has issued EUAs for two of them already, so vaccines for the new coronavirus will be available to the public soon.
+The FDA has issued EUAs for three of them already, so vaccines for the new coronavirus will be available to the public soon.

 When vaccines are available to the public, Medicare Part B and Medicare Advantage will cover them.

 In fact, for the foreseeable future, vaccines will be free for almost everyone in the United States regardless of whether they have health insurance.

 Medicare also covers many of the health services that you may need if you become ill with COVID-19.
 Examples include but aren’t limited to treatment, doctors’ visits, and hospitalization.